 - The end of a marriage under this regime is financially much faster and simpler.

-In an prenuptial agreement without accrual any significant increases in wealth or debt by one party during the marriage is not shared by the other party in case of death or divorce.
+In out of community of property without accrual any significant increases in wealth or debt by one party during the marriage are not shared by the other party in case of death or divorce.

-A prenuptial agreement with accrual is exactly like a prenuptial agreement without accrual, except that the increases or decreases in each partner’s estates are shared.
+Out of community of property with accrual is exactly like out of community of property without accrual, except that the increases or decreases in each partner’s estates are shared.

-Call Divorce Attorney Cape Town now to make use of our years of practical knowledge and experience and know we will guide you to make the best choices.
+Call Divorce Attorney Cape Town now and put our years of practical knowledge and experience to use for you.
+You can be assured we will guide you to make the best choices.